AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | SS | BR
-Mid | SS | BR
+Mid | SS | BR or BKE
 Late | SS | BR

+!!! note
+    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.

 ####<p align="center">Elysia - Signet of ■■</p>

 Signet | Priority
 ------|:----:
 **Blessing of Victory**: In Herrscher Form, Combo ATK: Slashes can have up to 18 slashes.
 After reaching 7 slashes, every slash deals 600% ATK of Physical DMG. | **Start**
+**Blessing of Dark Plumes**: Combo ATK restores 1 SP on hit and unleashes a plume attack on hit that deals 150% ATK of Physical DMG.
+CD: 0.5s | 1st
+**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | Optional 2nd
 **Blessing of Ego**: Casting Combo ATK summons an illusion (summoned entity) to replicate the attack.
 In Herrscher Form, the illusion only replicates the slashes each dealing 105% ATK of Physical DMG.
 The illusion has 400% of the Valkyrie's ATK. | No
-**Blessing of Dark Plumes**: Combo ATK restores 1 SP on hit and unleashes a plume attack on hit that deals 150% ATK of Physical DMG.
-CD: 0.5s | 1st
-**Blessing of Supremacy**: Shield: I'm Untouchable absorbs 100% of DMG taken and deals 5000% ATK of Physical DMG to enemies within 8 metres when it ends or resets. | Optional
 **Blessing of Legion**: Sword, spear and chain combo attacks restore 300 sword, spear and chain energy respectively and boost Total DMG by 60% for 8s. | No

 !!! note